mrazomej/phd/src/chapter_01/section_03_information.md

-## Entropy, information, and the math behind the bit
+## Entropy, Information, and the Math Behind the Bit

 Central to the endeavor undertaken in this thesis is the idea that cells can process information from the environment to up or down-regulate their genes to generate an appropriate response to these external signals.
 Information as a concept is a very plastic term that we commonly use to explain having helpful knowledge to use to our advantage.
-Phrases such as "*that person carries so much information in her brain.
+Phrases such as "*That person carries so much information in her brain.
 She truly knows everything!*" point at this somewhat imprecise concept of what we mean by information.